-How do you know if a business actually has followed the rules faithfully?
-I think it boils down to two factors.
+How do you know if a business has actually followed the rules faithfully?
+We think it boils down to two factors.
 First is the competency and ethics of the accountants who prepared the financial reports.
 No substitute exists for expertise and integrity.
 But accountants often come under intense pressure to massage the numbers from the higher-level executives they work for.

-Which leads to the second factor that allows you to know of a business has obeyed the dictates of GAAP: Businesses have their financial statements audited by independent certified public accountants (CPAs).
-In fact, public businesses are required to have annual audits by outside CPAs, and many private businesses hire CPAs to do an annual audit, even if not legally required.
+Which leads to the second factor that allows you to know if a business has obeyed the dictates of accounting standards.
+Businesses have their financial statements audited by independent chartered or management accountants.
+In fact, limited companies are required by law to have annual audits and many private businesses hire accountants to do an annual audit, even if not legally required.
+The Companies Act 2006 has introduced some tough rules on how auditors, amongst others, should report on company accounts.
 Chapter 15 explains audits and why investors should carefully read the auditor's report on the financial statements.